-Blonde Bombshell Kindly Myers Rocks String Bikini While Showcasing Her Killer Legs In New Snap
+Blond Bombshell Kindly Myers Rocks String Bikini While Showcasing Her Killer Legs In New Snap

-Kindly Myers is one of the hottest models in the game, and her latest blonde bombshell Instagram update only solidified her titled of “professional smokeshow” as she rocked a skimpy string bikini for her 1.7 million followers.
+Kindly Myers is one of the hottest models in the game, and her latest blond bombshell Instagram update only solidified her titled of “professional smokeshow” as she rocked a skimpy string bikini for her 1.7 million followers.

 Although Kindly didn’t opt for a floral bikini this time around, her latest pale pink two-piece got the job done just fine as the model showed off her hard body in the racy snap.